 Роль НПО в применении и мониторинге Европейской хартии региональных языков или языков меньшинств

-- The Language Guides provide an overview of the provisions applying to languages covered by the Charter.
+The Language Guides provide an overview of the provisions applying to regional or minority languages in the respective language.

 In order to monitor states’ compliance with their obligations under the Charter, the Committee of Experts adopts evaluation reports containing recommendations on how the use of each regional or minority language can be improved.
 Chapter 2 of the evaluation report contains a section on each regional or minority language which shows the Charter provisions that have been implemented or not and the Committee of Experts’ recommendations.
 All reports and recommendations are available here.

 When preparing its evaluation reports, the Committee of Experts organises on-the-spot visits to the countries concerned with a view to consulting associations representing the regional or minority language speakers as well as national/regional/local authorities.
 On-the-spot visits are an opportunity for associations to inform the Committee of Experts of shortcomings in the implementation of the Charter.

 In accordance with Article 16 (2) of the Charter, bodies or associations legally established in a state may also submit written information to the Committee of Experts.
 Such information

 - should provide details on the implementation of the Charter provisions applying to a particular language, in particular those provisions that are not yet fully implemented.
 Chapter 2 of the evaluation report of the previous monitoring cycle can help associations structure their information